 Long-term care insurance premiums carry the same tax treatment as health insurance premiums.
 Similarly, the benefits of an LTC insurance policy have similar tax treatment as health insurance benefits.

-IRS Publication 525 states that money received by a policyholder for “personal injury or sickness” generally are excludable from a person’s taxable income.
+IRS Publication 525 states that money received by a policyholder for “personal injury or sickness” generally is excludable from a person’s taxable income.

 Even though your benefits are not taxable, the insurance company may send you tax forms in the year(s) you receive policy benefits.
 That’s because the IRS requires insurers to provide claimants with a 1099 that reports payments made under the contract.
 If you receive benefits during the year, you should get a 1099 in January of the next year when you receive your other tax forms.